 Table 3 indicates the factor analysis dimensions for the general property research priorities.
-From the twelve general property research topics, four factors or underlying property dimensions were identified, accounting for 61.2% of the total variation.
+From the twelve topics, four factors were identified, accounting for 61.2% of the total variation.
 These four main factors were:

 - strategic property issues (26.2%)

 - changing property environment (14.9%)

 - economic environment (10.3%)

 - role of property in portfolio (9.7%),